 Symposium on Global Liberal Arts – Yale University, June 6-9, 2016

-During the 2015-16 academic year, I was working with the Yale-NUS College President and Dean of Faculty to organize and plan a symposium and workshop on the topic of innovation in liberal arts and sciences, based at Yale University in New Haven Connecticut, June 6-9, 2016.
-The meeting gathered leaders from the top universities and colleges in the US to reflect on current trends and opportunities within higher education, and to focus on effective innovative curriculum as it exists within campuses like Yale, Columbia, Yale-NUS College, and U. Chicago.
-Leaders from universities, liberal arts colleges and foundations will all discuss the opportunities and emerging new models for higher education, and to focus on some of the lessons learned from three years of innovations at the new Yale-NUS College in Singapore.
+During the 2015-16 academic year, I worked with the Yale-NUS College President and Dean of Faculty to organize and plan a symposium and workshop on innovation in liberal arts and sciences, based at Yale University in New Haven, Connecticut, June 6-9, 2016.
+The meeting gathered leaders from the top universities and colleges in the US to reflect on current trends and opportunities within higher education and to focus on effective, innovative curricula as they exist within campuses like Yale, Columbia, Yale-NUS College, and U. Chicago.
+Leaders from universities, liberal arts colleges, and foundations will all discuss the opportunities and emerging new models for higher education and focus on some of the lessons learned from three years of innovations at the new Yale-NUS College in Singapore.
 Below is a summary of the meeting.
-More information on the meeting can be found at our Symposium web site at: http://gla.yale-nus.edu.sg/.
-A description of the Symposium and workshop are below.
-Plans are also underway for a similar kind of meeting at NUS in Singapore during 2017.

 screenshot_629